Certora/Examples/CVLByExample/Summarization/CalledContractAndExecutingContract/README.md

 - For **library calls** and **delegate calls**, `calledContract` can be the contract *initiating* the code execution (since libraries and delegate calls run in the caller’s context).

 ### `executingContract`
-- Represents the address of the contract that is *actually executing* the code.
+- Represents the address of the contract that *initiated the call*.
 - For **internal** and **delegate** calls, this will be the same as `calledContract`.
-- For **external** calls, it will be the address of the caller (since the receiving contract code runs *there*), while `calledContract` is the address of the receiver.
+- For **external** calls, it will be the address of the caller, while `calledContract` is the address of the receiver.

 ### Additional Notes on the Keywords